de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 - Extensions are not evaluated due to their dependency to specific profiles
 - The content of Metadata sections is not evaluated with the exception of their well-formedness
 - The reference implementation of the VerificationService (see test environment) might return an unsupported signature result in case of an invalid ASiC container due to some limitations in the dss-lib
+- Negative validation results may occur due to expired cryptographic algorithms.
+	See section "Interpretation of Validation Results" for details.

 The following issues are known:
 - **[XVAL-1]** When using the paramter `-o` the provided argument has to be a file which is not in the current directory